-WASHINGTON, DC — In the wake of news that Robert Mueller will be testifying before Congress, the Special Counsel has released a 900-page report meant to manage the expectations of those eager to see the President impeached.
-A man of few words, Mueller once again opted to write a long-winded report, that only Rep. Justin Amash(R-MI) will read, that reexplains everything written in his first report.
+WASHINGTON, DC — In the lead up to Robert Mueller’s testimony before Congress, the Special Counsel has released a 900-page report meant to manage the expectations of those eager to see the President impeached.
+A man of few words, Mueller once again opted to write a long-winded report, read only by Rep. Justin Amash(I-MI), that reexplains everything written in his first report.

 While many anti-Trumpers feel the administration’s misrepresentation of the report will be on full display, some remain skeptical that Mueller’s testimony will sway the opinions of many of Trump’s most solid backers.